eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-installinfo.md

 Codewind creates the `~/codewind-workspace` folder to contain your projects.
 On Windows, you can find the workspace at the `C:\codewind-workspace` folder.
 You can open the `codewind-workspace` or a project within the workspace as your VS Code workspace.
 For more information, see [Getting started: Codewind for VS Code](mdt-vsc-getting-started.html).

+## Updating the Codewind plug-in
+Starting with Codewind version 0.3.0, you can update your Codewind plug-in without uninstalling the extension.
+For example, you can update Codewind 0.3.0 to Codewind 0.3.1.
+1. Go to the **Extensions** view in VS Code.
+2. Search for the latest Codewind version in the Marketplace.
+3. Install the latest version of Codewind.
+Then, reload Codewind.
+4. Go to the **Explorer** view in VS Code.
+5. Depending on the current status of Codewind, one of two messages appear:
+   - If the images from a previous version or release of Codewind are installed on the system, but Codewind is not running, a message asks you to install the most recent images.
+Click **OK** to start the download.
+   - If an older version of Codewind is installed and running, a message asks you to update the older version.
+Click **OK**, and Codewind stops automatically, and new images begin to download.
+5. Wait for the Codewind installation to complete.
+Codewind starts and is ready to use.

 ## Removing containers and images
 To remove Codewind, see [Uninstalling Codewind from VS Code](mdt-vsc-uninstall.html).